BatemanOJ/Website-BatemanOJ/README.md

-# Cleanfolio Minimal
+# Portfoli website

-A portfolio template built with HTML, CSS, and JavaScript.
+A portfolio built with HTML, CSS, and JavaScript.